 - While sleep apnea is more prevalent in those aged 50 and above, it can affect people of all ages, including children.

 What is sleep apnea?

 Sleep apnea is an involuntary pause in breathing that occurs during sleep, either from a blocked airway (obstructive) or a signaling problem in the brain (central).
-Approximately 90% of people with sleep apnea have OSA.
+Most people with sleep apnea have OSA.

-People with this disorder unknowingly stop breathing repeatedly throughout nighttime sleep.
-Once the airway is opened or the breathing signal is received, the person may snort, take a deep breath or may awaken completely with a sensation of gasping, smothering or choking.
+People with this disorder unknowingly stop breathing repeatedly throughout sleep.
+Once the airway is opened or the breathing signal is received, the person may snort, take a deep breath, or may awaken completely with a sensation of gasping, smothering, or choking.